cdap-guides/cdap-kafka-ingest-guide/README.md

 ```

 Create the `KafkaIngestionApp` class which declares that the application
-has a Flow, a Service, and creates a Dataset:
+has a Flow, a Service, and creates two Datasets:

 ```java
 public class KafkaIngestionApp extends AbstractApplication {